WreckingBallStudioLabs/vault-client/README.md

 # Vault client

-<p align="justify">This is a Vault client that makes working with configurations and secrets easier.</p>
+<p align="justify">A Vault client that makes easier to work with configurations and secrets.</p>

 ## Table of Contents